Signum-Gordon spectral mass from nonlinear Fourier mode mixing: Summary and remarks

-We address the problem of mass in nonlinear scalar field models with non-analytic potentials, focusing on the SG model ($\mathcal{L} = \frac{1}{2}(\partial_\mu\phi)^2 - |\phi|$).
-This model is characterized by the absence of a linear sector and a fundamental scaling invariance, making the standard perturbative mass definition inapplicable.
-Our goal is to introduce and quantify a {\it spectral mass} by analyzing the field's dispersion relation and Fourier modes through two complementary numerical methods.
+We have addressed the problem of mass in nonlinear scalar field models with non-analytic potentials, focusing on the SG model.
+This theory is nominally massless, as it lacks an explicitly given perturbative mass term in its potential.
+Because the potential's second derivative is ill-defined at the vacuum, the standard definition of mass is inapplicable.
+We introduced the concept of spectral mass by analyzing the field's dispersion relation through two complementary numerical methods: the initial field configuration ($k_0 \to \omega$) and the signal generation ($\omega_0 \to k$) approaches.
+By constructing amplitude maps in energy-momentum space, we tracked how the field selects specific frequencies and wavenumbers during its evolution.

-We employ two methods to map the dispersion relation ($\omega$ vs. $k$): the initial field configuration ($k_0 \to \omega$) method and the signal generation ($\omega_0 \to k$) method.
-The $k_0 \to \omega$ method initializes the field with a monochromatic wave of a specific wavenumber $k$ and tracks the resulting frequency distribution $\omega$ over time via a time Fourier transform.
-The $\omega_0 \to k$ method generates a signal at a boundary with a specific frequency $\omega$ and tracks the resulting wavenumber distribution $k$ over space via a spatial Fourier transform.
-Both methods are repeated across a range of input values to construct a full amplitude map ${A(k, \omega)}$.

-Analysis of the initial monochromatic wave $\varphi(t,x) = A_0 \cos(k_0x-\omega_0 t)$ reveals two distinct regimes based on the parameter $A_0k_0^2$.
-In the massless regime (${A_0k_0^2 \gg 1}$), linear terms dominate, yielding an approximate massless dispersion relation ($\omega_0^2 \approx k_0^2$) dominated by a single Fourier mode.
-Conversely, in the ultra-massive/nonlinear regime (${A_0k_0^2 \approx 1}$), the SG nonlinearity dominates, exciting multiple Fourier modes and producing a complex, massive-like behavior.

-This excitation of multiple modes -- or nonlinear Fourier mode mixing -- is the mechanism for defining the spectral mass.
-We use the NKG model as a benchmark, showing that the nonlinear term $V'(\phi)$ instantly generates higher odd harmonics.
-The SG potential derivative, $V'_{SG}(\phi) = \sgn(\phi)$, is shown to share this same harmonic structure.
-By quantifying the strength of the generated harmonics and comparing the resulting dispersion map's peaks to the massive KG dispersion relation ($\omega^2 = k^2 + m_{\text{eff}}^2$), we extract the spectral mass.

-The numerical results confirm that the SG field exhibits massive behavior, and the spectral mass is a function of the input wave's amplitude, $A_0$.
-The key finding is that a specific input amplitude, ${A_0 = 4/\pi}$, results in a spectral mass that precisely matches the unit mass of the massive Klein-Gordon equation, ${m_{\text{eff}} = 1}$.
-This confirms that a massive-like dispersion relation, $\omega^2 = k^2 + 1$, can be induced in the massless SG model purely through the strength of the initial wave configuration, thus fully characterizing the spectral mass.

-The establishment of a {\it spectral mass} through nonlinear Fourier mode mixing in the classical SG model opens several significant directions for future investigation, both through numerical extension and theoretical generalization.